johnprovazek/truchettiles/README.md

 Interact with the `<canvas>` with your mouse to change the orientation of the tiles.

+## Credits

+The majority of the truchet tile designs I used were taken from this [site](http://arearugscarpet.blogspot.com/2014/04/the-curse-of-truchets-tiles.html).

 ## Bugs & Improvements

 - Create the SVG tiles.